The procedure for the formation and distribution of profits of enterprises of various forms of ownership. Formation of enterprise profit

 Profit generation mechanism

 5. 5.
-Tax assets are added to the profit before tax and tax liabilities (including income tax) are subtracted;
+Tax assets are added to profit before tax and tax liabilities (including income tax) are subtracted;

 6. 6.
 The result is profit .